Aphasiology Symposium of Australasia

 Location: Hoogenraad Lecture Theatre, La Trobe University Bundoora Campus, Melbourne.

-9.00 Registration and welcome tea and coffee
+9.00 Registration and welcome tea and coffee - Upstairs on TLC Level 2

-9.30 Welcome and housekeeping Prof Miranda Rose
+9.30 Prof Miranda Rose: Welcome and housekeeping

 10.20 Bathroom and stretch break